 The most important thing when making risotto is to have every ingredient prepared before starting to cook as the risotto involves constantly stirring.

 The risotto requires adding ladlefuls of stock to the uncooked rice, gradually, until all stock is well absorbed.
-This way the starch is released and results a creamy comforting dish.
-For a more intense flavor you can include the water in which you soaked the porcini mushrooms.
+This way the starch is released and results in a creamy comforting dish.
+For a more intense flavor, you can include the water in which you soaked the porcini mushrooms.

-It worth all this effort so hope you will give it a try.
+This Mushroom Risotto is worth all the effort so I hope you will give it a try.

 - 1/3 cup dried porcini mushrooms

 - 4 or 5 (about 250 g) mushrooms , sliced